ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ some_variable | to_yaml(indent=8, width=1337) }}
     {{ some_variable | to_nice_yaml(indent=8, width=1337) }}

-While it would be nicer to use a construction like ``float("inf")`` instead of hardcoded number, unfortunately the filter doesn't support proxying python functions.
+While it would be nicer to use a construction like ``float("inf")`` instead of hardcoded number, unfortunately the filter doesn't support proxying Python functions.
 Note that it also supports passing through other YAML parameters.
 Full list can be found in `PyYAML documentation`_.